VolkovLabs/business-charts/README.md

 - Sponsor our open-source plugins for Grafana at [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).
 - Support our project by starring the repository.

+## Acknowledgment

+The Apache Software Foundation Apache ECharts, ECharts, Apache, the Apache feather, and the Apache ECharts project logo are either registered trademarks or trademarks of the Apache Software Foundation.

 ## License

 Apache License Version 2.0, see [LICENSE](https://github.com/volkovlabs/volkovlabs-echarts-panel/blob/main/LICENSE).